-The gravitational potential of a barred galaxy contains three components: (1) a triaxial stellar bar with constant figure rotation $\rm\Omega_p$, (2) an axisymmetric stellar disk with its major axis aligned with the bar, and (3) a spherical dark matter halo.
+The gravitational potential of a barred galaxy contains three components: (1) a triaxial stellar bar with constant figure rotation, $\rm\Omega_p$; (2) an axisymmetric stellar disc with its major axis aligned with the bar; and (3) a spherical dark matter halo.
 The central black hole is not considered in the modelling due to the limited spatial resolution ($\rm\sim0.2\,kpc/pixel$) of the mock data.
-To calculate the stellar potential, the galaxy's surface brightness is first fitted by the multi-Gaussian expansion (MGE) formalism \citep{Emsellem1994,Cappellari2002}, with each Gaussian being assigned either to the triaxial bar component or to the axisymmetric disk component.
-The 2D Gaussian components of the bar and disk are separately deprojected into the 3D luminosity density using distinct viewing angles: the inclination angle $\theta_{\rm disk}$ and the position angle $\psi_{\rm disk}$ for the axisymmetric disk and the inclination angle $\theta_{\rm bar}$, the bar azimuthal angle $\varphi$, and the position angle $\psi_{\rm bar}$ for the triaxial bar.
-Taking the assumption that the bar major axis ($x$-axis) is in the disk plane, the inclination angles of both components become equal ($\theta_{\rm bar}=\theta_{\rm disk}=\theta$).
-The disk in the observing plane is rotated to make sure its major axis aligns with the $x'$-axis ($\psi_{\rm disk}=90^\circ$).
-For edge-on views, the bar position angle $\psi_{\rm bar}$, which represents the misalignment between the bar major axis and the disk major axis in the observing plane, is difficult to measure directly.
+To calculate the stellar potential, the galaxy's surface brightness is first fitted by the multi-Gaussian expansion (MGE) formalism \citep{Emsellem1994,Cappellari2002}, with each Gaussian being assigned either to the triaxial bar component or to the axisymmetric disc component.
+The 2D Gaussian components of the bar and disc are separately deprojected into the 3D luminosity density using distinct viewing angles: the inclination angle, $\theta_{\rm disc}$, and the position angle, $\psi_{\rm disc}$, for the axisymmetric disc and the inclination angle, $\theta_{\rm bar}$, the bar azimuthal angle, $\varphi$, and the position angle, $\psi_{\rm bar}$, for the triaxial bar.
+Taking the assumption that the bar major axis ($x$-axis) is in the disc plane, the inclination angles of both components become equal ($\theta_{\rm bar}=\theta_{\rm disc}=\theta$).
+The disc in the observing plane is rotated to make sure its major axis aligns with the $x'$-axis ($\psi_{\rm disc}=90^\circ$).
+For edge-on views, the bar position angle, $\psi_{\rm bar}$, which represents the misalignment between the bar major axis and the disc major axis in the observing plane, is difficult to measure directly.
 However, small changes in $\psi_{\rm bar}$ will significantly alter the morphology of the deprojected bar.
-Therefore, $\psi_{\rm bar}$ is determined in each set of ($\theta,\varphi$) by adding physical constraints to the bar morphology, and thus only the viewing angles $\theta$ and $\varphi$ remain free during the deprojection (see Sect.
+Therefore, $\psi_{\rm bar}$ is determined in each set of ($\theta,\varphi$) by adding physical constraints to the bar morphology; thus, only the viewing angles $\theta$ and $\varphi$ remain free during the deprojection (see Sect.
 3.1.1 in \citealp{Jin2025} for details).
-By multiplying the 3D mass density by a constant mass-to-light ratio $M_*/L$ and solving Poisson's equation, both the potentials of the stellar bar and the stellar disk are derived.
-We note that the bar and the disk here are used to construct the stellar potential and are distinct from the dynamically decomposed bar and disk mentioned later in Sect.~\ref{sec3.2}.
+By multiplying the 3D luminosity density by a constant mass-to-light ratio, $M_*/L$, and solving Poisson's equation, both the potentials of the stellar bar and the stellar disc can be derived.
+We note that the bar and disc used here to construct the stellar potential are distinct from the dynamically decomposed bar and disc mentioned later (see Sect.~\ref{sec3.2}).
 The spherical dark matter potential is described by a three-parameter generalised NFW (gNFW) profile (\citealp{Navarro1996,Zhao1996}; see also \citealp{Barnabe2012,Cappellari2013}).
-Overall, there are seven free parameters in the modelling: the inclination angle $\theta$, the bar azimuthal angle $\varphi$, the stellar mass-to-light ratio $M_*/L$, the bar pattern speed $\rm\Omega_p$, the dark matter concentration $c$, the virial mass $M_{200}$, and the inner density slope of dark matter $\gamma$.
+Overall, there are seven free parameters in the modelling: the inclination angle, $\theta$; the bar azimuthal angle, $\varphi$; the stellar mass-to-light ratio, $M_*/L$; the bar pattern speed, $\rm\Omega_p$; the dark matter concentration, $c$; the virial mass, $M_{200}$; and the inner density slope of dark matter, $\gamma$.

 The initial conditions of the orbits are sampled in the $x$-$z$ plane of a Cartesian coordinate system, including a prograde orbit library and a retrograde orbit library.
 These orbits are then integrated within a gravitational potential defined by free parameters.
 This can produce common orbit types in barred galaxies, such as box orbits dominated by random motion, rotation-dominated $z$-tube orbits, and $x_1$ orbits that are always elongated along the bar.